yashu1wwww/Imdb-Movies-And-TV-Shows-Ratings-Count-Tool/README.md

 # Enter Movie Name or tv shows to get ratings...

-## Scraping ratings from Google search result using the div class to fetch the data.
+## Ratings are scraped from Google search results using the div class.
+However, if Google updates its structure, the div class used for extraction may also change.

 ## "This tool is built for educational and personal use only.
 It scrapes publicly available data and does not store or misuse any third-party content."